About the Division

 The Civil Division is responsible for providing legal services to the offices, departments, boards, agencies, commissions, and instrumentalities of state government.
 The State Solicitor leads this Division and is supported by two Deputy State Solicitors.
 The Civil Division is organized statewide into eight units: Departments & Agencies, Fiscal Integrity and Protection, Administrative Law & Education, Environmental, Affirmative Litigation, Health Law, Public Safety and Defensive Litigation.

 Units of the Civil Division

-Related Topics: Administrative Law & Education, Affirmative Litigation, Civil, Civil Division, Defensive Litigation, Departments and Agencies, Environmental Unit, Government Services, Health Law, Units of the Division
+Related Topics: Administrative Law & Education, Affirmative Litigation, Civil, Civil Division, Defensive Litigation, Departments and Agencies, Environmental Unit, Government Services, Health and Public Safety, Units of the Division